 - I don’t need a lot of stuff.
 The longer you live, the more you tend to accumulate.
 The same is true of being in business for a long time.
 I have much more than I can ever use and should spend a bit of time getting rid of much of it.

 - What is inside a person is more important than outward appearances.
 That is good because the outward appearance usually goes downhill with time.

 - There are good things about the downsides in my personality.
 I am quiet and an introvert.
 The upside of that is that I am a good listener and people tend to listen when I do speak.

 - I don’t like the dark.
 Light affects my feelings and my mood.
-I don’t like a dark house but blossom in one with lots of light.

 - I hate exercise but know that it is important in order for me to be healthy enough to enjoy this old age.
 I have to fight my inner resistance and just do it.
 I also like sugar but am trying to say “no” to that.
 Not easy though.